MayaTheShy/Starworld/README.md

 ## Known Limitations

-1. **OAuth Authentication**: Web-based OAuth flow not yet implemented (see OVERTE_AUTH.md)
-   - Anonymous connection works perfectly
-   - Assignment client discovery limited without authentication
-   - Domain server used as fallback for entity queries
+1. **Color Tinting Not Visually Applied**: Color data is parsed, stored, and logged, but not yet applied to model materials (requires StardustXR asteroids API extension).
+See [`docs/ENTITY_TROUBLESHOOTING.md`](docs/ENTITY_TROUBLESHOOTING.md).

+2. **Texture Application Not Implemented**: Texture URLs are parsed, textures are downloaded and cached, but not yet visually applied to models (requires StardustXR material API).

+3. **ATP Protocol Not Supported**: atp:// asset protocol is not yet supported (requires AssetClient integration).
+Use HTTP URLs for now.

-2. **Entity types**: Only Box, Sphere, Model supported.
-Need Text, Image, Light, Zone, etc.
+4. **Entity Types**: Only Box, Sphere, Model are supported.
+Text, Image, Light, Zone, etc. are not yet implemented.

-3. **Model colors**: Entity colors are parsed but not yet applied to materials

-4. **No texture support**: Models render without textures, entity.textureUrl parsing ready

-5. **Limited entity updates**: Entities created but real-time updates/deletions need work
+5. **Limited Entity Updates**: Entities are created, but real-time updates and deletions are not fully supported.

-6. **UDP only**: All communication via UDP (HTTP used for diagnostics only)

-7. **Single user**: No avatar or multi-user support yet
+6. **Single User**: No avatar or multi-user support yet.

-8. **NAT/Firewall**: External connections require port forwarding for self-hosted domains
+7. **NAT/Firewall**: External connections require port forwarding for self-hosted domains.

 ## Roadmap